 |Radiobutton||Radio button selected|

-The following table outlines what document choices users can define shortcuts for and what behavior the shortcuts trigger:
+The following table outlines what document individual choices users can define shortcuts for and what behavior the shortcuts trigger:

 |Choice Type||Can define shortcut?||Layout Display Type||Behavior|